pbtrader/discord-feedback-bot/README.md

 # Discord Bot for Music Feedback Servers

 Lightweight bot to help automate some of the boring tasks of running a music feedback server

 ## Installation Steps
 1. Clone repo
 2. Run `npm install`
 3. Add Discord credentials in a `.env` file (Additional info in the Discord Dev Portal - https://discord.com/developers/docs/intro)
 3. Run `node index.js`
-nk to article on SitePoint: [https://www.sitepoint.com/discord-bot-node-js/](https://www.sitepoint.com/discord-bot-node-js/)

 ## License